Welcome to Year 1

 In Year 1 we have two classes - Sycamore Class and Maple Class

-We finish the Autumn term with a visit from a pantomime company to get us ready for our return in the Spring when we study traditional tales in our Happy Ever After topic and we even write our own!
+We finish the Autumn term with a visit from a pantomime company to get us ready for our return in the Spring when we study traditional tales in our ‘Happy Ever After’ topic and we even write our own!
 Then we move on to learning about animals.
 The Summer term starts with a mystery visitor (!) and then we finish the year with a transport history topic 'Are We Nearly There Yet?'

-In June each year, Year 1 children across the country undertake a phonics assessment set by the Department for Education.
+In June each year, Year 1 children across the country undertake a phonics check set by the Department for Education.
 This is to assess their application of the phonic sounds they have learnt in the two years they have been in school.
 The assessment includes 'non-words' - 'alien' words- as well as real words, testing children's ability to blend sounds.

 For information, you can download a past assessment below, as an example of the type of words children will be asked to read.